The Transfer Performance of Economic Models: Application

 \subsection{Data}

 Our metadata consists of samples of certainty equivalents from 44 subject pools, which we treat as the domains.
 These data are drawn from 14 papers in experimental economics, with twelve papers contributing one sample each, one paper contributing two, and a final paper (a study of risk preferences across countries) contributing 30 samples.
-In Online Appendix \ref{sec:alt-def}, we repeat our analysis with each paper treated as a separate domain, and show that the results are qualitatively similar.\footnote{In both cases, the domains sometime combines observations from different experimental treatments.
-In \cite{etchart2011monetary}, we pool reported certainty equivalents across three payment conditions: real losses, hypothetical-losses, and losses-from-initial-endowment.} Our samples range in size from 72 observations to 8906 observations, with an average of 2752.7 observations per sample.\footnote{Online Appendix \ref{app:DataSources} describes our data sources in more detail.} We convert all prizes to dollars using purchasing power parity exchange rates (from \citealt{OECD}) in the year of the paper's publication
+Our samples range in size from 72 observations to 8906 observations, with an average of 2752.7 observations per sample.\footnote{Online Appendix \ref{app:DataSources} describes our data sources in more detail.} Besides the difference in subject pools, these samples may differ in other details, such as whether the lotteries were restricted to the gain domain.
+We convert all prizes to dollars using purchasing power parity exchange rates (from \citealt{OECD}) in the year of the paper's publication

 Within each sample, observations take the form $(z_1,z_2,p;y)$, where $z_1$ and $z_2$ denote the possible prizes of the lottery (and we adopt the convention that $\vert z_1 \vert > \vert z_2 \vert$), $p$ is the probability of $z_1$, and $y$ is the reported certainty equivalent by a given subject.
 Thus our feature space is $\mathcal{X} = \mathbb{R}\times \mathbb{R} \times [0,1]$, the outcome space is $\mathcal{Y} =\mathbb{R}$, and a prediction rule is any mapping from binary lotteries into predictions of the reported certainty equivalent.
-We use squared-error loss $\ell(y,y') = (y-y')^2$ to evaluate the error of the prediction, but for ease of interpretation we report results in terms of root-mean-squared error, which puts the errors in the same units as the prizes.\footnote{This transformation is possible because none of the results in this paper change if we redefine $e(\sigma,S) = g\left(\frac{1}{\vert S \vert} \sum_{(x,y) \in S} \ell(\sigma(x),y)\right)$ for any function $g$.
+We use squared-error loss $\ell(y,y') = (y-y')^2$ to evaluate the error of the prediction, but for ease of interpretation we report results in terms of root-mean-squared error, which puts the errors in the same units as the prizes.\footnote{This transformation is possible because none of the results in this paper change if we redefine $e(\sigma,S) = g\left(\frac{1}{\# S} \sum_{(x,y) \in S} \ell(\sigma(x),y)\right)$ for any function $g$.
 Root-mean-squared error corresponds to setting $g(x) = \sqrt{x}$.} Since different subjects report different certainty equivalents for the same lottery, the best achievable error is generally bounded away from zero.